gpbl/denormalizr/README.md

 Denormalizr takes an entity normalized by [normalizr](https://github.com/gaearon/normalizr), and returns its complete tree including all the referred entities.

+This module is useful when consuming normalized data, e.g. from `mapStateToProps` in a redux `connect()`.
+While normalizr is great on making data consistent between the app, reassembling an entity can be a tedious work.
+Denormalizr can help!

 [![Build Status](https://travis-ci.org/gpbl/denormalizr.svg?branch=master)](https://travis-ci.org/gpbl/denormalizr)

 > If you are using Immutable data, try [denormalizr-immutable](https://github.com/dehbmarques/denormalizr-immutable).